-ground speed exceeds 2.5 km/h (1.6 mph), the swath compressor will lower to the target (or preferred) height (A).

-5. Engage the header and begin cutting crop.
-When the

-- 6. Stop the windrower and check the formation of the windrow. - If necessary, adjust the target height (A). - If the edges of the windrow are not sufficiently pressed into the stubble, adjust the side deflectors.
-Refer to 3.2.3 Adjusting Side Deflectors, page 40. - If the swath compressor shield raises too easily in dense windrows, adjust the compression.
-Refer to 3.2.2 Adjusting Compression, page 40.
+- 5. Engage the header and begin cutting crop.
+When the ground speed exceeds 2.5 km/h (1.6 mph), the swath compressor will lower to target (or preferred) height (A). - 6.
+Stop the windrower and check the formation of the windrow. - If necessary, adjust target height (A). - If the edges of the windrow are not sufficiently pressed into the stubble, adjust the side deflectors.
+For instructions, refer to 3.2.3 Adjusting Side Deflectors, page 40. - If the swath compressor shield raises too easily in dense windrows, adjust the compression.
+For instructions, refer to 3.2.2 Adjusting Compression, page 40.